I have restricted vision

-From specialist phone services to apps and built-in device features, there’s a wide range of tools to help make life a bit easier if you’re blind or have restricted vision.
+From specialist phone services, to apps and built-in features, we’ve all kinds of tools that make life easier.

 How does it work?

-- You'll be given a PIN, which you’ll need whenever you call directory enquiries.
-Remember to make a note of this
+- You'll be given a PIN, which you’ll need to use whenever you call 195.
+Be sure to remember your PIN

 Vodafone Directory Assistance

 Vodafone Directory Assistance can quickly locate the phone number you need, and connect you.
 Just call 118 881 and you’ll be put straight through.

 118 881 has a service charge of 80p a minute (inc. VAT)** plus our access charge of 45p a minute*.

 If you’re a Pay monthly customer and you own an Amazon Echo or Echo Dot, you can use the Vodafone Skill to get information about your account.

 The Amazon Echo and Echo Dot are voice-controlled devices that you can use to search the internet, get the news and play music.
 With the Vodafone Skill, you can ask the Alexa Voice Service on your Echo or Echo Dot to access your Vodafone account for information about bills, data usage and more.

 If you’d like your bills, contracts or any other service, in a format such as Braille, large print or audio, call our dedicated accessibility team on 0333 304 3222 free from your Vodafone mobile (standard call charges apply from other mobiles or landlines).